Healthy Homes Assessment Te Mata Hills

 Te Mata Hills Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is a requirement for all Te Mata Hills and New Zealand rental houses where it’s reasonably practicable to install.
+• Ceiling and underfloor insulation is required to all Te Mata Hills and New Zealand rental houses where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records of their compliance with the Healthy Homes Standard that apply or will apply to their rental properties.
+• Property managers and landlords have to keep records that demonstrate the conformance to each Healthy Homes Standard that apply or will apply during the tenancy of the rental property.

-• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of any renewal, new or a change in tenant.
+• Private landlords and property managers should ensure their rental properties conform with the Healthy Homes Standard within 90 days of a renewal, new or a change in tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider boarder house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.
+• All boarding houses (except Kainga Ora and registered Community Housing Provider for boarding home tenancies) must meet the Healthy Homes Standards regardless of the date when the tenancy started.

 Beginning 1 July 2023